 Running Back ROI

 Across all statistics thus far, yards gained by running backs were by far the least expensive.
 On average, the cost per yard gained by running backs in 2019 was $3,834.65, rising by nearly 30% to $4,930.29 in 2020.

 While the Los Angeles Rams spent the most, totaling $11.2K per yard, the Green Bay Packers spent a fraction of that: just $1.2K per yard.
 Aaron Jones of the Green Bay Packers represented his team on the top five running backs with the lowest cost per yard gained, with each of his 1,558 yards costing just over $400.
 Despite Jones’ relatively low salary of $650K, Packers players who earned the most earned their keep in 2019.

-The following year saw slight changes. the Green Bay Packers gave up their spot as the team spending the least on yards gained by running backs, but only by 10 bucks.
-To make up for the slight loss, Aaron Jones became the running back with the lowest cost per yard gained in 2020, with 550 yards costing just $370 each.
+The following year saw slight changes. the Green Bay Packers gave up their spot as the team spending the least on yards gained by running backs, but only fell one spot.
+To make up for the slight loss, Aaron Jones became the running back with the lowest cost per yard gained in 2020, with 1,459 yards costing just $450 each.

 On the Defense

-Defensive statistics (specifically interceptions and sacks) show a higher cost than any offensive statistic.
+Defensive statistics (specifically interceptions and sacks) cost NFL teams the most.